thoughtbot/props_template/README.md

 end
 ```

-If you are using [BreezyJS][1], BreezyJS will, it will automatically kick off
+If you are using [SuperglueJS][1], SuperglueJS will, it will automatically kick off
 `remote(?props_at=posts.some_id=1.contact)` and `remote(?props_at=posts.some_id=2.contact)`.

 ## Traversing